FTHPC/Correlation_Compressibility/README.md

 See ```-h``` for more options or help with syntax.

-If a dataset is wanted to run, the config.json file provides options to add datasets.
+If a dataset is wanted to run, the `config.json` file provides options to add datasets.
-The following options must be followed when adding another dataset in the configuration file:
+The following options must be added when adding another dataset in the configuration file:
 ```json
 "_comment" :
 {